patrickbr/gtfstidy/README.md

 Tidy (and validate) [GTFS](https://developers.google.com/transit/gtfs/) feeds.

-Fixes small inconsistencies, minimizes the overall feed size, prepares the feed for secure, standard-compliant further usage.
+Fixes small inconsistencies, minimizes the overall feed size, prepares the feed for secure, standard-compliant further use.

 Output feeds are **semantically equivalent** to the input feed.
 In this context, semantical equivalency means that the output feed provides exactly the same trips with exactly the same attributes (routes, stop-times, shapes, agency, fares etc.).
 In other words, the output feed is equivalent the to input feed from a passenger's perspective.